Election officials concerned about cost of early voting bill

-The State Assembly passed a bill Monday to establish early machine voting in New Jersey, despite election officials' concerns that the the state is not providing enough funding and if passed, the law may be an unfunded mandate that violates the state constitution.
+The state Assembly passed a bill Monday to establish early machine voting in New Jersey, despite election officials' concerns that the state is not providing enough funding and if passed, the law may be an unfunded mandate that violates the state constitution.

-A recent statement by The New Jersey Association of Counties said the $2 million funding in the bill would only pay for printing ballots on demand.
-That's the system that allows the few early voting places in each county to be able to immediately print ballot for a voter, regardless of the town in which they live.
+According to the New Jersey Association of Counties, the $2 million funding in the bill would only pay for printing ballots on demand.
+That's the system that allows the few early voting places in each county to be able to immediately print any of the county's ballots, since voters may go to any early voting site in their county.

+The bill would require each county to set up at least three designated early voting locations, with the number based on population.
+Atlantic County would need five, and Cape May and Cumberland counties would require three.

-That funding, however, "would not address the substantial costs associated with purchasing new voting machines, E-poll books and more," NJAC said.
+The funding, however, "would not address the substantial costs associated with purchasing new voting machines, E-poll books and more," the Association of Counties said.

 Those estimates predict the cost will be more than double the $22 million being set aside to pay for upgrades, the association said.